Jonathan-Gander/LocalizableChecker/README.md

 This tool is for you!
 It will print every key from a `Localizable.strings` file that are not used in your app.

-And, it will also log if a key as an empty value, such as `"mv.help.text" = "";`.
+And, it will also log if a key has an empty value, such as `"mv.help.text" = "";`.

 ## Usage